 Q 59: Where do consumers go for help to choose and enroll in a plan?

 Consumers should make a list of questions before they shop for a health plan.
 Consumers should gather information about household income and set a budget for health insurance.
-Consumers should find out if they can stay with their current doctors and pharmacy, and understand how insurance works—including understanding deductibles, out-of-pocket maximums, and co-payments.
+Consumers should find out if they can stay with their current doctors and pharmacy, whether their medications are covered, and understand how insurance works—including understanding deductibles, out-of-pocket maximums, and co-payments.

 There are several resources from the Kaiser Family Foundation, Consumer Reports, the NAIC, HHS and U.S. Department of Labor (DOL) to help consumers understand how insurance works, the different insurance options, and what to consider when buying coverage.